Home Culture in Vancouver National Indigenous Peoples Day in Vancouver and the Lower Mainland

 National Indigenous Peoples Day in Port Moody

-Click Indigenous Peoples Day in Port Moody for more details.
+Click Indigenous Peoples Day in Port Moody or see the City of Port Moody’s Website for more details.

 National Indigenous Peoples Day in West Vancouver

-National Indigenous Peoples Day activities happen at Ambleside Park in West Vancouver on June 21st.
+National Indigenous Peoples Day activities happen at Ambleside Park in West Vancouver on June 21st (which makes it one of the few events that actually take place on the official date of National Indigenous Peoples Day in 2026).

-Celebrations run from 4:30 pm until 9:00 pm.
+This year the celebrations run from 4:00 pm until 8:00 pm.
 They take place on the traditional, unceded territories of the Skwxwu7mesh (Squamish) People.
-Activities at the event mostly include cultural sharing and teaching through live music, storytelling, dance performances and more.
-This past year’s event featured a salmon dinner as well.
+Activities at the event include cultural sharing and teaching through live music, storytelling, dance performances and more.
+Like most years, there is a salmon dinner cooked over an open fire to enjoy as well.

 Squamish Lil’wat Cultural Centre in Whistler